SAP/node-rfc/doc/usage.md

 ABAP built-in numeric types are mapped to JavaScript Number Objects.

-Binary ABAP float type, FLOAT, is converted to NodeJS Number Object.
-Number, String, or Number Object can be sent from NodeJS to ABAP.
+Binary ABAP float type, FLOAT, is converted to Node.js Number Object.
+Number, String, or Number Object can be sent from Node.js to ABAP.

-Decimal ABAP float types, BCD, DECF16 and DECF34, are represented as NodeJS Strings by default.
+Decimal ABAP float types, BCD, DECF16 and DECF34, are represented as Node.js Strings by default.

 Optionally represented as the Number Object, or custom decimal number object like [Decimal](https://github.com/MikeMcl/decimal.js/), see [client option "bcd"](#decimal-data-conversion-option-bcd).

 ### Binary types

-ABAP binary types, BYTE and XSTRING, are mapped to NodeJS Buffer objects.
+ABAP binary types, BYTE and XSTRING, are mapped to Node.js Buffer objects.

 ### Date/Time types

-ABAP date and time types, DATS and TIMS, are character types in ABAP, represented as NodeJS String by default.
+ABAP date and time types, DATS and TIMS, are character types in ABAP, represented as Node.js String by default.

 Optionally represented as custom Date/Time objects, see [client options "date" and "time"](#date-and-time-conversion-options-date-and-time).

 ### UTCLONG

-ABAP UTCLONG type is mapped to NodeJS string, with initial value `0000-00-00T00:00:00.0000000`.
+ABAP UTCLONG type is mapped to Node.js string, with initial value `0000-00-00T00:00:00.0000000`.

 ## ABAP Function Module

 Remote enabled ABAP function modules (RFM) parameters can be ABAP variables, structures and tables.

-ABAP variables are mapped to NodeJS variables, ABAP structures to NodeJS objects (simple key-value pairs) and ABAP tables to NodeJS arrays of objects, representing ABAP structures.
+ABAP variables are mapped to Node.js variables, ABAP structures to Node.js objects (simple key-value pairs) and ABAP tables to Node.js arrays of objects, representing ABAP structures.

 Taking ABAP RFM `STFC_STRUCTURE` as example, we see four parameters: